npr99/URSC645/Tasks/URSC645_0a_StartAWorkLog.md

 ### Example Work Log:

+## Work Log for Nathanael Rosenheim - URSC 645 Tasks

+### Jan 25, 2024 - creating example work log
+On the course GitHub page I have added an example of a work log entry.
+Work log entries provide a short summary of what has been completed.
+In general each entry is under a specific date.
+If a lot of work is done in one day it can be helpful to have multiple entries for that day.
+A work log can include snippets of code, screen shots, and links to other documents.

+### Jan 24, 2024 - How to organize by date
+Work logs can be kept in Google Docs (preferable), a Word Document, or a text file.
+The work log will grow over time with new entries starting at the top of the file.
+Work logs should be created for different projects.
+For example, I have a work log for each class I teach.
+I also have a work log for each research project I am working on.

+### Works Cited:
 [Kanare, H. M. (1985).
 Writing the laboratory notebook.
 American Chemical Society, 1155 16th St., NW, Washington, DC](https://files.eric.ed.gov/fulltext/ED344734.pdf)

 Mentioned by Scott Long 2009 in section about documentation.